sirkingbinx/BinxModManager/README.md

 Download source from latest release or from the master branch and build it with ``dotnet build``.

+## What's different from MMM?
+This mod manager has a couple key advantages over MMM:
+- It can grab mods from any list online, so there is no need for PRs to get your mod on the manager.
+Just add your own sources!
+- When avaliable, it will update the mods directly from GitHub itself, so you don't have to wait for the lists to update to get the latest releases.
+- It's much faster and simpler than MMM.

 ## Settings
 ### Sources
 - **Sources / All Sources**: A checklist of all the sources you have added.
 Uncheck any you don't want and click ``Close`` to remove them.